Internet Connection Types: A Complete Guide

 Cons:

-- High latency makes it difficult for real-time activities like Zoom calls.
+• High latency makes it difficult for real-time activities, such as Zoom calls.

-Be mindful of data caps with satellite plans, and read our breakdown of internet speed test results explained to understand high ping times associated with satellite.
+Be mindful of data caps on satellite plans, and read our breakdown of internet speed test results to understand the high ping times associated with satellite.

 Performance Thresholds: